A Southern dish of black-eyed peas and rice historically eaten on New Year’s Day for good luck.

 - Because the smoked meat is salted, what you have to do first is put whatever you are using in a pot to boil for about 30 minutes.
 What it does is draw off a lot of the salt that the meat holds.
 Then you pour it off.

-- Then, you add more water, about halfway, and cook it some more for about another 30 minutes.
+- Add more water, about halfway, and cook it some more for about another 30 minutes.

 - Then, you add your peas.
 If you buy a package of peas and add water to it, you see a bunch of them float to the top.
 You have to pour that off—not all of it, but most of it.
 Cook the peas with the meat until the peas are done.
 By that time, the meat will be nice and tender as well, especially ham hock because ham hock takes a while to get tender.